gossips: the first trial

 Allison Brown

 Allison Brown has been working as a choreographer since 1998.
-Her works include pieces for Pretty Ugly/Ballet Freiburg, the Künstlerhaus Mousonturm (Frankfurt), the Transitions Dance Company Laban (London), the Gärtnerplatztheater (Munich), as well as for HfMDK (Frankfurt) and ZZT and HfMT (Cologne).
-She is committed to promoting the rights and conditions of dancers.
+Her choreographic work includes creations for Pretty Ugly/Ballett Freiburg, Künstlerhaus Mousonturm (Frankfurt), Transitions Dance Company Laban (London), Gärtnerplatztheater (Munich), as well as pieces for the HfMDK (Frankfurt) and ZZT at the HfMT (Cologne).
+She is also actively committed to advocating for the rights and working conditions of dancers.

 Gal Fefferman